 Let’s not forget that Ulo is also a security camera.
 Its image and video quality, as well as its features, matter greatly.

 The original plan was to make Ulo with a 720p HD resolution, but that was changed to FHD 1080p, 30fps after reaching a stretch goal.
-The camera is complete with night vision, motion sensing ability, and offers a 110° field of view.
+The camera lacks night vision but can see in low light situations.
+It also has motion sensing abilities and offers a 110° field of view.
 Plus, it will also be able to recognize your face (thanks to ... you guessed it .... a stretch goal).
 So how exactly does Ulo work as a security camera?

 Using the iOS or Android app, you can access live video.
 That’s one of the best ways to make sure everything is fine while you're away.
 If you find something interesting while watching the feed, you can take a snapshot of it.